Sunday, 3 June 2012

 Mass is sung after Terce.
 Before Mass at the sprinkling of lustral water the antiphon Asperges me returns.
 The Mass is proper, Benedicta sit.
-The Gloria is sung, the second collect is of the Sunday, the Credo is sung, the preface that of the Most Holy Trinity (used for all Sundays not having a proper preface after 1759), and the last Gospel of the Sunday.
+The Gloria is sung, the second collect is of the Sunday, the Credo is sung, the preface that of the Most Holy Trinity (used for all Sundays not having a proper preface after 1759), and the last Gospel is of the Sunday.

 Art: Rublev's Icon from Wikipedia.
 The Icon depicts the Hospitality of Abraham and which has been interpreted as representing the Trinity.